zekrom-vale/ZekDex/wiki/data/mega.md

   - type2After: (`factor`) The secondary type of the Pokémon after Mega Evolution or Primal Reversion, if applicable.
   - abilityAfter: (`character`) The ability of the Pokémon after Mega Evolution or Primal Reversion.
   - stone: (`character`) The Mega Stone or Orb required for the Pokémon to undergo Mega Evolution or Primal Reversion.
 Or a note in case of Rayquaza
+  - MegaOrPrimal: (`factor`) Indicates if the Pokémon is in a Mega or Primal form.
+These are special forms that certain Pokémon can take.
+  - introduced: (`factor`) The game in which the Pokémon was introduced.

 ## Sourced from
   - [Mega Evolution.
 In Bulbapedia.](https://bulbapedia.bulbagarden.net/wiki/Mega_Evolution)